-Until the advent of widespread electric telegraphy in the 1850s, and with the exception of the printed word, direct communication with another in the same space has always anchored human communities.
+Until the advent of widespread electric telegraphy in the 1850s direct communication with another in the same space has always anchored human communities.
 The very idea of a sociology of human relationships is mostly predicated on the expectation that we have direct and real-time access to each other.

 Even so, the default model for understanding how we maintain our social nature is increasingly at odds with the ways we now live.
 What has changed most dramatically are the preferences of younger Americans who are less eager to seek out conversation as a problem-solving tool.

-The most interesting research on this subject is coming from Sherry Turkle at M.I.T., who has been documenting the well-known drift of the young away from direct interaction to alternate channels that enlarge connectivity but diminish communication richness (Reclaiming Conversation, 2015).
-The platforms are well-known, including Instagram, Facebook, Twitter and other proliferating forms.
-Under the misnomer of “connectivity,” changes in technology and adjustments to them are slowly schooling younger generations to prefer communication that is mediated and intentionally somewhat isolating.
-But we are kidding ourselves if we believe the false equivalency that lets “social media” substitute for living in the social world.
+The most interesting research on this subject is from Sherry Turkle at M.I.T., who has been documenting the well-known drift of the young away from direct interaction to alternate channels that enlarge connectivity but diminish communication richness (Reclaiming Conversation, 2015).
+The platforms are well-known, including Instagram, Facebook, Twitter and other forms.
+Under the misnomer of “connectivity,” changes in technology and adjustments to them are slowly schooling younger generations to prefer communication that is mediated and intentionally isolating.
+We are kidding ourselves if we believe the false equivalency that lets “social media” substitute for living in the social world.

 Turkle notes a wholesale flight away from direct conversation and toward electronic messaging.
 In the words of many of her interviewees, meeting directly with someone is “risky,” “too emotional,” “an interruption,” and “anxiety producing.”
 As a high school senior she interviewed observed, “What’s wrong with conversation?
 I’ll tell you what’s wrong with conversation!
 It takes place in real time and you can’t control what you are going to say.”

 It has always been true that some conversations are difficult.
-But this kind of face-work is also the essential work required for a rich and fulfilling life.
+But this kind of face-work is also the essential work of a complex adult life.
 As Turkle notes,

 Many of the things we all struggle with in love and work can be helped by conversation.
 Without conversation, studies show that we are less empathic, less connected, less creative and fulfilled.
 We are diminished, in retreat.
 But to generations that grew up using their phones to text and messages, these studies may be describing losses they don't feel.
 They didn't grow up with a lot of face-to-face talk.